Layers

 Key shape

 Treat the whole string as a secret.
-The key_id portion (lp_live_01HX9Y6K7EJ4T2AB) is safe to log on its own; the full key never is.
+If an API response includes apiKeyId, that id is safe to log; the full key never is.

 If a key leaks, hit the kill switch (below) immediately, then rotate.